Sevenoaks Microsuction

 Can be made by debit/credit card post-procedure.

 I am almost always able to complete the procedure within the allocated timeframe.
-Very occasionally, wax can be very impacted and despite my best efforts, it may not be possible to complete the procedure, in which case either additional time or a return visit may be necessary.
+Very occasionally, wax can be adherent and/or impacted, and despite my best efforts, it may not be possible to complete the procedure, in which case either additional time or a return visit may be necessary.

 Contact